openmpf/openmpf-docker/SWARM.md

 #### Tearing Down the Stack

+When you are ready to stop the OpenMPF stack, you have two options:

+**Persist State**

-When you are ready to tear down the stack and remove the containers and volumes, run the following command from within the `openmpf-docker` directory:
+If you would like to persist the state of OpenMPF so that the next time you run the command that begins with `docker stack deploy` the same job information, log files, custom property settings, service configuration, custom pipelines, etc., are used, then run the following command from within the `openmpf-docker`
+directory:

 - `./scripts/docker-swarm-cleanup.sh`

-Custom property settings, service configuration, and pipelines will be discarded along with the Workflow Manager container.
+**Clean Slate**

+Alternatively, if you would like to start from a clean slate the next time you run the command that begins with `docker stack deploy`, as though you had never run OpenMPF before, then run the following command from within the `openmpf-docker` directory:

+- `./scripts/docker-swarm-cleanup.sh --volumes`

 You will need to manually delete the contents of the NFS share if you're using a shared volume backed by NFS.

-To redeploy the stack with a clean slate, run the command that begins with `docker stack deploy` again.
-Currently, we do not support persisting state when restarting the Docker swarm stack.

 ### (Optional) Add GPU support with NVIDIA CUDA